 Now suppose three of the plants are clearly larger than the remaining three.
 The statistically "good" design is also the intuitively appealing one: make separate random assignments of the three cocktails to the three larger plants, and to the three smaller plants, so that each cocktail is used once with a plant of each size.
 We have blocked (by size) the 6 units into two homogeneous sets of 3 units each, then randomly assigned treatments within blocks.
 Notice that there are $3! \times 3! = 36$ possible assignments here; above there were 6! = 720 possible assignments.
+The purpose of the blocking is to allow variability due to initial size to be removed from treatment comparisons in the statistical analysis.
 Because k = v this is called a complete block design.